 The Marie Curie Alumni Association was launched initially as a restricted-access web-site in 2012.
 In November 2013, the first general meeting of registered users of this web-site was held in Brussels, this paved the way for the official creation of the MCAA as an AISBL (international not-for-profit association) under Belgian law on 7th February 2014.

-Membership of the MCAA is free of charge, and open to any past or present Marie Curie researcher; i.e. any past or current beneficiary of funding under any of the past or present schemes proposed as part of the European Commission's Marie Curie programme, which encourages international mobility among researchers.
-Around 50 000 researchers have already benefitted from the programme and this number is rising fast.
+Membership of the MCAA is free of charge, and open to any past or present Marie Curie researcher, i.e. any past or current beneficiary of funding under any of the past or present schemes proposed as part of the European Commission's Marie Curie programme, which encourages international mobility among researchers.
+Around 100,000 researchers have already benefitted from the programme and this number is rising fast.

-The association is governed by a Board elected by the MCAA members; a small group of board members constitute an Executive Committee.
-Funding and support for the MCAA is provided by the European Commission (Directorate General for Education and Culture), in the form of a service contract set up (following a public call for tender) with a contractor (a consortium of two commercial companies Inovamais and Intrasoft International) who undertakes a range of actions to assist in the creation, development and running of the association.
+The Association is governed by a Board elected by the MCAA members, a small group of Board members constitute an Executive Committee.
+Funding and support for the MCAA is provided by the European Commission (Directorate General for Education and Culture), in the form of a service contract set up (following a public call for tender) with Contractor (a consortium of two commercial companies Inova+ and Intrasoft International) who undertakes a range of actions to assist in the creation, development and running of the Association.